-Throughout 2018, Yale celebrates fifty years of collecting film, a practice that began with the University's acquisition of the John Griggs Collection in 1968.
+Throughout 2018, Yale celebrated fifty years of collecting film, a practice that began with the University's acquisition of the John Griggs Collection in 1968.
 Later known as the Yale Collection of Classic Films, it consisted of more than 200 16mm prints, mostly American silent films such as BROKEN BLOSSOMS, THE GOLD RUSH, and THE PHANTOM OF THE OPERA, and twenty films from abroad including BATTLESHIP POTEMKIN, METROPOLIS, and THE PASSION OF JOAN OF ARC.
 Described as "one of the finest private collections of classic films in the country" by the Yale Daily News in a front-page story, its acquisition generated national press coverage and headlines such as "The Old Silent Films Make History at Yale" (New York Post) and "Chaplin, Keaton, Valentino Going To Yale—On Film" (Chicago Sun-Times).
 Learn more about the John Griggs Collection here.

-Over the last 50 years, the University's film archive has grown to include nearly 6,000 35mm and 16mm titles spanning more than 120 years of cinema history.
+In the 50 years from 1968 to 2018, the University's film archive grew to include nearly 6,000 35mm and 16mm titles spanning more than 120 years of cinema history.
 Overseen by the Yale Film Archive, formerly known as the Yale Film Study Center, an Associate of the International Federation of Film Archives (FIAF), the collection continues to support teaching, learning, and research by Yale film scholars, and contributes to a robust film culture at Yale that includes an extensive exhibition schedule and a growing film preservation program.
-Revisit this page and follow the Film Study Center on Facebook and Twitter (#YaleFilm50) to learn about additional 50th anniversary activities that will be announced throughout 2018.

 Read the Film50 press release.

 Yale Collection of Classic Films: 50th Anniversary Screening & Reception